-Now, every time I make this carrot cake cookies recipe, I think of that moment.
-And I bake a little of that comfort into every bite.
+Now, every time I make this carrot cake cookies recipe, I think about that moment.
+About Mrs. Chen’s gentle hands and my mother’s intuition.
+I try to bake that same comfort into every single batch.

 Why You’ll Love This Carrot Cake Cookies Recipe